negrinho/deep_architect/docs/source/tutorials/new_modules.rst

             'strides': h_strides
         }, ["In"], ["Out"])

-We see that the implementation is straighforward.
+We see that the implementation is straightforward.
 The forward function is defined via a function closure.
 At the time that the compile function is called, we do have specific values for the inputs of the module, which in this case are Keras tensor nodes.
 If we were dealing with Tensorflow, these would Tensorflow op